Illinois Native

 Salvia azurea – Blue Sage

 Azure blue flowers midsummer through fall.
-Mo native.
+MO and IL native.

 Sedum ternatum – Three-Leafed Stonecrop